When should I book?

 White Bay Cruise Terminal

-To access White Bay Cruise Terminal (from April 13) by vehicle please use entry off James Craig Road, Rozelle.
+To access White Bay Cruise Terminal by vehicle please use entry off James Craig Road, Rozelle.
 This roadway will lead you directly to the cruise terminal.
 There is a taxi rank and short term parking available at the wharf.

 Click here to view more details on Sydney departures, including location maps.